Things to do in Morocco

 Stay in a Riad, Marrakesh

 Staying in a riad in the old medina of Marrakech is a unique experience.
 The word riad means garden but it is applied to townhouses.
-This is one way in which to immerse yourself in local ambience.
+This is one way in which to immerse yourself in the local ambience.
 Most properties are old and are furnished in the traditional style.
 They generally have less than 10 rooms and are built around an open courtyard with trees/ plants and a water feature (small pool or fountain or both) and usually have a rooftop terrace.
-They are offer peace, calm and tranquility which contrasts with the rest of Marrakesh.
+They offer peace, calm and tranquility which contrasts with the rest of Marrakesh.
 You can sip tea by the fire, have a typical Moroccan dinner in the dining room or simply relax on the terrace.
 The windows in the rooms will open up to the courtyard instead of outside.
 And will be individually furnished.
 Each room will have its own unique features and personality with its woodwork and detailed paintings.

 Stay overnight in the Sahara Desert, Merzouga

 From Fez, you can join a tour on Morocco vacations for an overnight stay in the Sahara Desert in the Middle Atlas Mountains.
-You sleep in a tent among the sand dunes while enjoying activities such as riding a camel, horse riding, quad biking, sand boarding You will have dinner under the stars and then retire to your Berber tent.
+You sleep in a tent among the sand dunes while enjoying activities such as riding a camel, horse riding, quad biking, and sand boarding You will have dinner under the stars and then retire to your Berber tent.
 In the morning, you can watch the sunrise over the desert.
 Beware that the desert can be cold at night.

 Get a Trip Quote Order a Brochure